Laughter in Surprising Places

 This morning I saw something I had to share with someone.
 And you’re it!

-School has just started here (I’m writing this in late August).
-I was driving to the office, stopped at an intersection, when I noticed the school crossing guard.
+School has recently started.
+I was driving to the office, and stopped at an intersection when I noticed the school crossing guard.
 He was waiting for the light to change to help some small children cross the street.
 I noticed something kind of strange.
 The guy was waving and smiling at all the cars driving by.

 Frankly, being the cynical, old preacher I am, I really wondered about his sanity.
 I thought that maybe he was drunk and even gave some consideration to reporting him to the school authorities.
-At the time, I was listening to news reports about the devastation caused by Hurricane Laura as it hit Louisiana.
+At the time, I was listening to the news.
 With everybody else, my mind was (and is) occupied by all the pandemic stuff, the political division, and the fear and confusion all of us are feeling.
 And this man stood there like an idiot, waving and smiling at everybody.

 What’s with that?